aljawaid/KanboardCSS/README.md

 #### _Theme Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-This plugin adds a new style Kanboard user interface.
+This plugin adds a new style for the Kanboard user interface.
 As a polished theme for modern browsers using gradients and shades of blue and red, this theme refreshes the Kanboard interface to complement the user experience.

 Features